Structure-Aware Contrastive Learning with Fine-Grained Binding Representations for Drug Discovery: Results Discussion

 \subsection{Visualization}

 We visualize the embedding distribution for the CYP3A4 target and its attention profile to interpret the representations.
-Figure~\ref{fig:t-sne}(a) shows the T-SNE projection, where SaBAN produces embeddings with positive samples positioned closer to the binding pocket than DrugCLIP, indicating improved structural correspondence.
-Figure~\ref{fig:t-sne}(b) displays the ligand-level attention weights, concentrating on functional residues within the pocket and providing evidence of model interpretability.
+Fig.~\ref{fig:t-sne}(a) shows the T-SNE projection, where SaBAN produces embeddings with positive samples positioned closer to the binding pocket than DrugCLIP, indicating improved structural correspondence.
+Fig.~\ref{fig:t-sne}(b) displays the ligand-level attention weights, concentrating on functional residues within the pocket and providing evidence of model interpretability.